Extension Council Day on Campus

 • Meet the people who help extend the reach of the university.

-• And of course there are some can't-miss tours like Jack Trice Stadium, the new Kent Feed Mill and Grain Science Complex, the tornado simulator, and the Culinary Discovery Lab.
+• And of course there are some can't-miss tours like the new Veterinary Diagnostic Lab, ISU Digital Ag Innovation Lab, and the Campus Greenhouses.

 • Connect with other council members and campus extension staff.

-• Meet ISU President Wendy Wintersteen, Vice President for Extension and Outreach Jason Henderson, Assistant Vice President for County Services Andrea Welchans, and Extension and Outreach Program Leaders.
+• Meet Vice President for Extension and Outreach Jason Henderson, Assistant Vice President for County Services Andrea Welchans, and Extension and Outreach Program Leaders.

-Register now.
-Spots are limited, so plan to register early!
+Registration is now open!
+Register by September 5 to save your spot.
 The registration fee for council members is just $25 and is reimbursable as professional development by your county.
+Council members may register a spouse or guest to join them for $45.

 Schedule